If you are a small business owner, you are probably aware that you need a Certificate of Insurance (COI).

 This section will list the name and address of the insurance agent or broker who issued your COI.

-The legal name and address of the business covered under the insurance policies described on the COI.
+The legal name and address of the business or individual covered under the insurance policies described on the COI.

 4. Insurers Affording Coverage